Kansans encouraged to get tested after holiday celebrations

 Kansas is partnering up with private companies like Well Health to launch new drive-thru COVID-19 testing sites.

-“With the with pre-holiday rush and post holiday rush, I think everyone is expecting the cases to continue rise exponentially,” said Mouyyad Abdulhadi, Well Health Chief Marketing Officer.
+“With the pre-holiday rush and post-holiday rush, I think everyone is expecting the cases to continue to rise exponentially,” said Mouyyad Abdulhadi, Well Health Chief Marketing officer.

 Kansas hoping to combat that one COVID-19 test at a time.